ernstki/pinboard-usermods/README.md

 <code>
 ```

-Admittedly that's a bit ungainly (I have a TextExpander snippet that makes it
+Admittedly that's a bit ungainly (I have an [AutoKey script][script] that helps
-less painful).
-Perhaps I'll add support for GFM-style fenced code blocks some
+make it less painful).
+Perhaps I'll [add support][mdissue] for GFM-style fenced
-time later.
+code blocks some time later.

 ## Bugs